Using R inside of Conda¶

 Whilst it may be tempting to install packages within the R shell running inside

-Anaconda using install.packages
+Conda using install.packages

-as you might do when running R using our
+as you might do when running R using our module

-those packages into your personal R library
+packages into your personal R library (default path

-(default path ~/R/x86_64-pc-linux-gnu-library/<R version>
+~/R/x86_64-pc-linux-gnu-library/<R version>

 ).
-This path may
+This path may already contain

 The issue here is that the compilation environment inside your Conda environment is likely to be markedly different from that of the R module or RStudio, particularly if you have loaded additional modules and compiled and installed packages in your personal library.
 There will be different versions of key packages and libraries such as GCC, and all sorts of issues can arise.